gforce2332/stock-analysis/README.md

 ## Summary
-* The biggest advantage of refactoring is that it leads to better quality code, makes it easier to understand and faster programming.
+* The biggest advantage of refactoring is that it leads to better quality code, faster programming and makes it easier to understand.
 * A potential disadvantage of refactoring is that it could be risky when the application is big or the code is long.
-* Refactoring made the VBA script run faster.
-Both the 2017 and 2018 analyses ran originally in 0.5 seconds.
-After refactoring the 2017 analysis ran in 0.094 seconds and 2018 in 0.078 seconds as seen in the screen shots above.
+* Refactoring made the VBA script more efficient and run faster which will be beneficial if larger data sets are used in future analyses.
+Both the 2017 and 2018         analyses originally ran in 0.5 seconds.
+After refactoring the 2017 analysis ran in 0.094 seconds and 2018 ran in 0.078 seconds as seen in the screen shots above.